 - With the help of a trust in Portugal, one can protect minor children, including those with disabilities.
 Thus, it can be ensured that the wealth is distributed and managed correctly from this point of view.
 A trust in Portugal can help you in this regard.

-- Assets can be set with other purposes.
+- Assets can be set for other purposes.
 For example, they can be passed during and after the lifetime of the person in question to family members.
 It can be said that it is a matter of safety in terms of the distribution of assets in the family, without financial risks.

 - Setting up a trust in Portugal does not require certification, and family members can have access to the wealth left behind.
-We emphasize here that trusts in Portugal are private and these can be made up of properties, company shares, cash, and land, as the case may be.
+We emphasize here that trusts in Portugal are private ,and these can be made up of properties, company shares, cash, and land, as the case may be.

 You might want to check this video presentation with details on this topic: